AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems: Experiments and Evaluation

 \subsubsection{Results}

 Figure~\ref{fig:results} summarizes our 20-minute dynamic evaluation.
 We make 3 major observations.
-(1) In ``Prioritize Accuracy'' mode, \texttt{AVERY} adapts at runtime, detecting its 11.68 Mbps threshold and switching between High-Accuracy and Balanced tiers (Figure~\ref{fig:results}(b)).
+(1) In ``Prioritize Accuracy'' mode, \texttt{AVERY} adapts at runtime by identifying when the High-Accuracy tier becomes infeasible and switching between the High-Accuracy and Balanced tiers (Figure~\ref{fig:results}(b)).
 (2) This adaptability yields more stable throughput than the brittle High-Accuracy baseline, which collapses under low bandwidth (Figure~\ref{fig:results}(d)).
 (3) Accuracy remains robust: \texttt{AVERY}’s average IoU is within 0.75\% of the High-Accuracy baseline, while consistently outperforming Balanced and High-Throughput tiers (Figure~\ref{fig:results}(c)).

 Figure~\ref{fig:dse} highlights the core trade-off.
-By making small, controlled accuracy sacrifices, \texttt{AVERY} sustains a stable throughput of 0.74 PPS, directly translating into an energy-efficient operating point that extends UAV endurance—a blended profile unattainable by any static configuration. {When throughput is prioritized, the Insight Stream reaches 1.85 PPS, while the much faster Context Stream (as previously quantified in Section~\ref{sec:context}) easily maintains real-time situational awareness, giving \texttt{AVERY} a balanced and robust operating envelope.}
+By making small, controlled accuracy sacrifices, \texttt{AVERY} sustains a stable throughput of 0.74 PPS, directly translating into an energy-efficient operating point that extends UAV endurance—a blended profile unattainable by any static configuration. {When throughput is prioritized, the Insight Stream reaches 1.85 PPS, while the much faster Context Stream (as previously quantified in Section~\ref{sec:context}) easily maintains real-time situational awareness, giving \texttt{AVERY} a balanced and robust operating envelope.}\\